Mich-b/webappsecuritybook/004injectionattacks/003xss/002xsscontextsensitiveoutputencoding.md

 </html>
 ```

-In an attribute name:
+Do not use untrused data in an attribute name:

 ```
 <div ...NEVER PUT UNTRUSTED DATA HERE...=test />
 ```

-In a tag name:
+Do not use untrused data in a tag name:

 ```
 <NEVER PUT UNTRUSTED DATA HERE... href="/test" />
 ```

-In a url parameter:
+Do not use untrused data in a url parameter:

 ```
 <a href="NEVER PUT UNTRUSTED DATA HERE..." />
 ```

-Directly in CSS:
+Do not use untrused data directly in CSS:

 ```
 <style>
 ...NEVER PUT UNTRUSTED DATA HERE...
 </style>
 ```

+If you need to use user input (which you probably do), you must make sure to adhere to rules 1 through 5.

 ## RULE #1 - HTML Escape Before Inserting Untrusted Data into HTML Element Content
 When using user input in an HTML context, such as inside tags like `div`, `p`, `b`, `td`, etc. you must make sure to HTML encode the output.